w4rri0r3k/phpipam-compose/README.md

 # phpipam-compose
-phpipam docker compose file to run complete phpipam environment
+Docker compose file to run phpipa with mysql